List of Serbia Davis Cup team representatives

 This is a list of tennis players who have represented the Serbia Davis Cup team in an official Davis Cup match.
 Also included are those who played for the Yugoslavia Davis Cup team or the Serbia and Montenegro Davis Cup team.
 Serbia are considered a direct successor of both those teams and share their historical records.
 The player's win–loss record is their combined total, so may include matches played for Serbia while they were known as their previous names.
+For players who have competed for other nations, only matches played under the Serbian or its previous team flags are included.
 Players are ordered by the team they debuted for.

+Key

+Lists are correct as of 13 September 2025, after the tie against the Turkey Davis Cup team.